 - the University requirement that Non-native speakers of English meet Graduate Studies English proficiency.

-Individuals who are not already enrolled as KU graduate students must complete an application to Graduate Studies for admission into the certificate program and submit an application fee along with the following materials:
+All graduate students and applicants must complete an application to Graduate Studies for admission into the certificate program and upload:

-• A statement of interest in the graduate certificate program.
-This 1-2 page narrative should summarize your education, employment history, career goals, and how this certificate will bolster your professional aspirations.
+- A statement of interest in the graduate certificate program.
+This 1-2 page narrative should summarize your education, employment history, career goals, and how the certificate will bolster your professional aspirations; and

 The admissions committee may request additional materials if needed to assess an applicant’s ability to be successful in the coursework.